hortonworks/cloudbreak/README.md

 cd cbd-local
 ```

-Then get the cloudbreak-deployer onto your machine:
+The next step is to download the cloudbreak-deployer onto your machine:
 ```
-curl https://raw.githubusercontent.com/hortonworks/cloudbreak-deployer/master/install-dev | sh [-s branch] && cbd --version
+curl -s https://raw.githubusercontent.com/hortonworks/cloudbreak-deployer/master/install-dev | sh [-s branch] && cbd --version
 ```
 Use the -s branch option for sh here in case you'd like to checkout another branch than master.

-Then comes your docker-machine setup.
+The next step is to setup your docker-machine.
 The `cbd machine create` command initializes xhyve for you, you can setup you docker machine with virtualbox as well if you prefer.
 To configure docker machine with xhyve:

 xhyve:
 ```
 cbd machine create
 eval $(docker-machine env cbd)
 ```
+To configure docker machine with VirtualBox:

 VirtualBox:
 ```